92% of participants will know how to apply best practices and Ohio law in prescribing controlled substances, including awareness of drug diversion.

 Quality assurance provisions16:

-The most current copy of the standard care arrangement, and any legal authorization signed by a physician must be available upon request at each site where the practice of the occurs.
+The most current copy of the standard care arrangement, and any legal authorization signed by a physician, must be retained by the nurse’s employer, and available by request, but may be maintained elsewhere.
 Upon request of the board, the nurse must provide a copy of the standard care arrangement to the board.
 Retain copies of previously effective standard care arrangements for three years.
 The copies may be retrained longer since the statute of limitations on many legal cases is seven years.

 When a hospital negotiates a standard care arrangement, the review and approval of the standard care arrangement must be following the policies and procedures of the hospital governing body and the bylaws, policies, and procedures of the hospital medical staff.

-A nurse must notify the board of the identity of a collaborating physician or podiatrist any change in the name and business address of a collaborating physician or podiatrist within 30 days.
+An APRN cannot practice without a standard care arrangement executed.
+A nurse must notify the board of the identity of a collaborating physician or podiatrist any change in the name and business address of a collaborating physician or podiatrist within 30 days of the change.16

 ARNP may prescribe any drug or therapeutic device in any form or route of administration if16:

 Below is a Prescribing Process Flow chart recommended by the Ohio Board of Nursing.
 An error on the flowchart is that the previous exclusionary formulary is no longer in effect.
 ARNP must prescribe according to the standard care agreement with their collaborating physician, consistent with national certification and state and federal laws.16